 The archival collections document the history of the School for Advanced Research (SAR) and include business and financial records, correspondence, photographs, and personal papers from people and organizations associated with SAR.
 Highlights include the Indian Arts Fund records and the papers of Kenneth M. Chapman, Rick Dillingham, and sisters Martha and Amelia Elizabeth White.
 Researchers will find materials relevant to early twentieth-century history of Santa Fe, archaeology in the Southwest, and Native American arts.
 For a list of local archives with related collections, scroll to the bottom of the page.

 Digital images of SAR archival materials are online at the New Mexico Digital Collections.

 Email the librarian at firstname.lastname@example.org to schedule an archives appointment.
 Space is limited; the library can accommodate one archives researcher at a time.
 Archival material must be requested in advance to allow time for retrieval from storage.

 Visitors new to archives are welcome to access the collections.
 Training in how to handle fragile documents and photographs will be provided.
-Prior to visiting, new researchers and anyone unfamiliar with standard archives procedures may wish to consult Planning to Visit an Archives and Typical Usage Guidelines in Archival Repositories from the Society of American Archivists (SAA).
+To prepare for your research appointment, please consult Planning to Visit an Archives and Typical Usage Guidelines in Archival Repositories from the Society of American Archivists (SAA).

 Elizabeth White’s bookplate designed by Dorothy Sturgis Harding, 1945.

-Archival collections are listed below and those with complete finding guides have PDF links.
+Archival collections are listed below with PDF links to finding guides.
 Please be aware that not all collections are fully processed or open for research.
-In many cases, partial documentation exists in varying formats and work is ongoing to bring finding aids up to archival standards.
+In many cases, partial documentation exists in varying formats.
+Work is ongoing to bring finding aids up to archival standards.
 Additional materials about SAR exist in the Records portion of the archives, but there are no public finding aids.
-Contact the library for more information.
+Contact the librarian for more information.